chevereto/v3-docs/features/bulk-content-importer.md

 ### No parse

-No folder is parsing, only images will be imported as guest.
+No folder is parsed, only images will be imported as guest.

 ```shell
 ./<path>